ShaalanMarwan/ShaalanMarwan/README.md

 - Exploring new hiking trails and camping spots
 - Watching movies and TV shows, especially sci-fi and biography genres
 - Reading books on various topics, from history to psychology
-- Playing football ⚽️ match or riding horse
+- Playing football ⚽️ matches or riding horse

 If you share any of these interests, let's connect and plan a fun activity together!